bernardadhitya/intern-logbook-chatbot/docs/line-bot-heroku.md

 2. Integrate the project with Heroku
 3. Create LINE Bot channel
 4. Connect LINE Bot channel with Heroku via Webhook
+5. Give access for Heroku to access your account

 ### Fork the project
 1. Fork the [project repository](https://github.com/bernardadhitya/intern-logbook-chatbot) to your Github account